Scroll Top

 Step 5 Harvest

 Harvesting your broccoli microgreens is straightforward that only requires a sharp tool.
 Personally, I absolutely love using the Green Mercer Produce Knife—I highly recommend it!
-But if you prefer scissors, there’s also a fantastic option available; these sturdy and dependable heavy duty scissors.
+But if you prefer scissors, that’s also completely fine; just make sure they’re sharp!

 Now, here’s an important tip to keep your harvest pristine; make sure to keep your chosen tool (whether it’s a knife or scissors) away from the soil!
 It’s imperative in avoiding any accidental contact between the blade and the soil, you don’t want any unwanted dirt from sneaking into your microgreen harvest and contaminating it.